This gorgeous paper bag angel craft is incredibly easy to make and is a great Christmas nativity craft for kids.

-Your little ones can put their hands inside the bag and will have a blast flying around their sweet angel puppets.
+After little ones make their angels, they can put their hand inside the paper bag and will have a blast flying around their sweet angel puppets.

 How to Make a Paper Bag Angel Craft